By Joyce Mukucha

 Mandizvidza pointed out that women must not be left out but rather find inspiration and know their superiority.

 “My fellow women, I am very humbled to be standing here sharing with you advice which can help you transform your lives.
 First of all let’s remember that being proud and being optimistic are the qualities we should have for us to prosper.
 We can climb the ladder that can land us somewhere if we are able to support and empower each other.

 “In your homes, do not allow your husbands to abuse you only because you are a woman.
 You need to fly and soar like an eagle if you are proud of yourself.
 Tell yourself that yes we can make it.
 Don’t be dependent but stand up and work for yourself,” she said.

-Mandizvidza emphasised that it was possible for all women to reach their dreams if they desist from being bound with fear of practising their rights.
+Mandizvidza emphasised that it was possible for all women to reach their dreams if they desisted from being bound with fear of practising their rights.
 She owns a pre-school in Norton.
-She has plans to build a primary school in the same constituency.
+She also runs a primary school in the same constituency.
 Mandizvidza has plans to build a secondary school.

 The women’s development advocate received an award from the Zimbabwe National Chamber of Commerce for being a well focused lady and has been invited by Mega Fest Company to come and present her talent of working hard.
 She also invited other ladies to connect with her if they feel that they need help in entrepreneurship.

 The Zimbabwe Anti-Corruption Commission (ZACC) representative at the event urged women to fight against corruption in Zimbabwe.
 Corruption has dire global consequences, which include trapping millions in poverty and misery and breeding social, economic and political unrest.

 In that regard, women as mothers, were encouraged to report any form of corruption and fight for the country’s well being.